 Check out vs. 14.
 Two more times, the Lord declares.
 Two more times the Lord assures me of the truth He stands on.
 He declares that I will find Him.
 Even if He seems distant and things look blurry.
 He is confident I will prevail.
 We often quote vs 11 alone.
 Verses 12 and 13 are key!
 Verses 12 and 13 provide the path to knowing the Lord’s declaration in verses 11 and 14.
 In verses 12 and 13, I am reassured that He hears me.
 In verses 12 and 13, I learn my responsibility.
 I’m to pray and to seek Him with all of my heart.

 Here’s my picture from this passage….
 The Lord, who created a kaleidoscope that is my life, DECLARES it to be exquisitely beautiful.
 I can’t see it.
-I keep looking into the wrong end.
+Because I keep looking into the wrong end.
 I see a cheap cardboard tube and a bunch of colored fragments.
-I see tired.
-I see broken.
-I see frustrated.
+I see tired and broken and frustrated.

 Sometimes, while seeking the Lord with all my heart, He gives me a glimpse of my beautiful life.
 It is as if He says here, take a quick peak in the correct end.
-I see the joyful spirit of my handsome ginger.
-I see my independent daughter and her outspoken love of Jesus.
-I see the precious sweet love my parents have for one another after 61 years.
+I see the joyful spirit of my handsome ginger and my independent daughter and her outspoken love of Jesus.
+Then, right before my eyes, I see the precious sweet love my parents have for one another after 61 years.
 I see the kind consideration of my husband, helpful even when his load is heavy.
 I see the faces of my tennis pals who have missed me.
 The glimpses don’t last long, but they are enough.

 After all, the Lord declares.
 And because He is standing on that truth, I stand on that truth.
 I have hope.
 I have a future.
 And so can you.